radiatorofwind/society-at-the-peak/README.md

 ## Sweet.
 What else is planned?

 We aren't sure after the website.
 Both bots intend to use Discord's brand new slash commands, though after that it could be anything.

+## Yo I can add things here?

+Right adding on to Radiator's answers, I was thinking we could perhaps make it into a real app that you could download... that would be cool...
+Also STTP might adapt a more civilized and classy personality due to the fact that it is supposed to represent the peak abilities of our society.
+Also this project right now is to fuel Radiator and my ego.
+We are currently listening to music that helps that.